 There is no income eligibility for this service.
 Instead, to be eligible, people seeking assistance must not have received previous legal assistance regarding the same issue and their question must be one that can be asked and answered within the fifteen-minute timeframe.
 People using the service will be directed to legal service providers and reference materials for further assistance.

-Currently, the Limited Legal Assistance Program is available at the Self-Help Center in the Leonard L. Williams Justice Center (formerly the New Castle County Courthouse), 2nd floor, 500 N. King Street, Wilmington, DE in the areas of:
+Currently, the Limited Legal Assistance Program is available at the Self-Help Center in the Leonard L. Williams Justice Center, 2nd floor, 500 N. King Street, Wilmington, DE in the areas of:

 Civil Family Law: Thursdays from 11:00 a.m. until 1:00 p.m.

 This service is available by appointment.
 To schedule an appointment and to be screened for eligibility, visit the Information Desk on the first floor of the Leonard L. Williams Justice Center (courthouse) or call 302-255-0476.

 The Office of Defense Services provides the following indigent defendants with representation in criminal matters: every adult arrested or charged with a crime that carries the possibility of incarceration who cannot afford an attorney; and any child arrested or charged with a crime.